Volkert van der Graaf: Murder of Fortuyn

 On the day of the murder, he attended work in the morning, taking with him a backpack containing the gun, a pair of latex gloves, a baseball cap and a pair of dark glasses.
-At the end of the morning, he said he was taking the afternoon off on account of the beautiful weather.
+At the end of the morning, he said he was taking the afternoon off because of the good weather.
 He drove towards Hilversum, knowing that Fortuyn was due to be interviewed in the radio studio of 3FM in the Media Park.
 During the trip he stopped several times, among other things to purchase a razor to remove his stubble, which together with the cap and glasses would disguise his appearance, while the gloves would avoid leaving fingerprints.
 The razor did not work.

 He had never visited the Mediapark, relying on a map and a couple of photos to find his way into the park on foot and to the building where Fortuyn's interview was held.
-Recognising Fortuyn's car in the car park, he hid in some nearby bushes, burying the gun which was in a plastic bag in a shallow trough in case he was discovered.
+Recognising Fortuyn's car in the car park, he hid in some nearby bushes, burying the gun, which was in a plastic bag, in a shallow trough in case he was discovered.
 He could hear fragments of Fortuyn's interview from a speaker on the outside of the building.
 He waited there for about two hours.

 Fortuyn emerged from the building in the company of several others, including De Wild.
 Van der Graaf walked towards Fortuyn, passed by him, then turned and opened fire.
 He said that he aimed for the back to avoid Fortuyn's ducking away or a bullet mistakenly hitting somebody else.
 He held the gun in both hands, with the plastic bag around it.
 Less than 1.5 m from Fortuyn, he hit him in the back and head five times, and fired a sixth shot that missed.